 REGISTRATION DETAILS: Registration is essentially through first: an email inquiry for space (contact Dr. David Ng at email@example.com), second: a verbal commitment and then third via payment.
 Your place is essentially secured with payment, which more or less equates to a first come first serve mechanism.
 This payment would be a CAN$1400 cheque (or equivalent) payable to “The University of British Columbia” and sent to:

 If you prefer us to send an invoice, please let us know and we can arrange that accordingly.
 Note that we can accommodate a maximum of 16 clients, but on occasion up to half of these spaces are already reserved for predetermined group clients.
 Therefore, it’s best to put your name down as soon as possible if you are interested in the workshop.

-All paper materials will be provided on the first day of the workshop.
-Downloadable versions will be available a week before the workshop begins.
+MATERIALS: All paper materials will be provided on the first day of the workshop.
+Downloadable pdf versions will be available about 3 weeks before the workshop begins.
 Whilst we do not require the clients to “study” these documents, we do ask that clients take a moment to peruse the first day practical materials.
-Please also bring a lab coat – if one is not available, please let us know and we will make arrangements accordingly.
-All other safety gear is provided at the workshop.
+All safety gear (including lab coats) is provided at the workshop.